 So why choose Gluten Free Alchemist brownie recipes?
 Well… in addition to these Pear and Walnut Brownies, most of our gluten free brownies use ingredients that are a little less ‘bad’ and give a more quality brownie-eating experience.
 From Beetroot Brownies, Banana Brownies and even Chocolate-Cherry-Pecan Brownies, we often add a delicious fruity twist and mostly use unrefined or less refined sugars.
 I like to think this gives them a bit of an ‘edge’… Deep and flavourful rather than cloyingly sweet.

-Even our incredibly popular Coffee Brownies, Toblerone Brownies and Chocolate-Orange Brownies use brown sugars for a yummier and more ‘caramel’ sugar hit… And some recipes also use additional, healthier ground almonds and other nuts as well.
+Even our incredibly popular Coffee Brownies, Toblerone Brownies, Peanut Butter Brownies and Chocolate-Orange Brownies use brown sugars for a yummier and more ‘caramel’ sugar hit… And some recipes also use additional, healthier ground almonds and other nuts as well.

 Indeed, with these pear brownies, the soft moist texture and fruitiness of the fresh pear helps to cut through the sugar… As does the craggy, almost bitter, earthiness of the walnut.
 And with the deep and delicate sweetness from the combination of brown and golden caster sugars, this Autumn recipe for brownies is incredible.